neoforged/Documentation/docs/items/index.md

 ### More Functionality

 Directly using `Item` only allows for very basic items.
 If you want to add functionality, for example right-click interactions, a custom class that extends `Item` is required.
 The `Item` class has many methods that can be overridden to do different things; see the classes `Item` and `IItemExtension` for more information.

-See also [below][using] for the most common use cases.
+The two most common use cases for items are left-clicking and right-clicking.
+For left-clicking, see [Breaking a Block][breaking] and Attacking an Entity (WIP).
+For right-clicking, see [The Interaction Pipeline][interactionpipeline].

 ### Resources